Diphoton production at hadron colliders: a fully-differential QCD calculation at NNLO

 We apply typical kinematical cuts \cite{ATLAS-CMS} that are used by the ATLAS and CMS Collaborations in their Higgs search studies.
 We require the harder photon to have a transverse momentum $p_T^{\rm harder}\geq 40$~GeV, while for the softer photon we demand $p_T^{\rm softer}\geq 25$~GeV.
 The rapidity of both photons is restricted to $|y_\gamma| \leq 2.5$, and the invariant mass of the diphoton system is constrained to lie in the range $20 \,{\rm GeV}\leq M_{\gamma\gamma} \leq 250\,{\rm GeV}$.

 We start the presentation of our results by considering diphoton production at the LHC ($\sqrt{s}=14$~TeV).
 In Table~\ref{tab:lhc}, we report the results of the accepted cross section at LO, NLO and NNLO.
 We have fixed $\mu_F=\mu_R=\mu$ and we have considered three values of $\mu/M_{\gamma\gamma}$ ($\mu/M_{\gamma\gamma}=1/2,1,2$).
-The numerical errors estimate the statistical uncertainty of the Monte Carlo integration.
+As for the subtraction procedure, we have used $q_{T{\rm cut}}=0.04$ GeV.
+The numerical errors at LO and NLO estimate the statistical uncertainty of the Monte Carlo integration.
+At NNLO they also include an estimate of the systematic uncertainty from using a finite $q_{T{\rm cut}}$.

 We note that the value of the cross section remarkably increases with the perturbative order of the calculation.
 This increase is mostly due to the use of {\it very asymmetric} (unbalanced) cuts on the photon transverse momenta.
 At the LO, kinematics implies that the two photons are produced with equal transverse momentum and, thus, both photons should have $p_T^{\gamma}\geq 40$~GeV.
 At higher orders, the final-state radiation of additional partons opens a new region of the phase space, where $40$~GeV $\geq p_T^{\rm softer}\geq 25$~GeV.
 Since photons can copiously be produced with small transverse momentum (see also Fig.~\ref{fig:dist} and the related discussion), the cross section receives a sizeable contribution from the enlarged phase space region.
 This effect is further enhanced by the opening of a new large-luminosity partonic channel at each subsequent perturbative order.
 For example, at NLO the $qg$ channel accounts for about 80\% of the increase of the cross section.
 Therefore, it is not unexpected that a naive analysis of scale dependence (as presented in Table~\ref{tab:lhc}) underestimates the size of the higher-order corrections.